Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Plug-in Hybrid: Larger Battery Capacity

-On the other hand, plug-in hybrid vehicles take the concept of hybrid power a step further by incorporating a larger battery capacity.
+On the other hand, vehicles take the concept of hybrid power a step further by incorporating a larger battery capacity.
 This larger battery allows plug-in hybrids to travel longer distances on electric power alone, reducing the reliance on the gasoline engine and further improving fuel efficiency.

 The larger battery capacity also means that plug-in hybrids can be charged from an external source, such as a standard electrical outlet or a dedicated charging station.
 This gives drivers the flexibility to top up their battery whenever they have access to a power source, allowing them to maximize their electric driving range and minimize their fuel consumption.